nrccstat/Stock-Web-Scraper-Sentiment-analysis/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, please contact [Your Name] at [your.email@example.com] or open an issue on the repository.
+For questions or support, please contact Narasimha at naci@ad.unc.edu or open an issue on the repository.

 ---